Resource Pools

 , orturbine-api

-, then this cannot be converted to a pool formerge-peer
+, this can't be converted to a pool formerge-peer

-To delete a pool via the API, use the Delete Pool endpoint.
+To delete a pool with the API, use the Delete Pool endpoint.

 You can use your ingest pools based on which endpoint you send your streaming data to.